PLN-team/pyPLNmodels/paper.md

 data.
 Real-world scRNA datasets typically involves thousands of cells ($n \approx 20000$) with thousand of genes($n \approx 20000$), resulting in a matrix of size $\approx 20000 \times 20000$.

+The `statsmodels` [@statsmodels] python package allows to deal with count data thanks to the Generalized Liner Models `PoissonBayesMixedGLM` and `BinomialBayesMixedGLM`.
+However, both models models do not handle covariance between variables,
+Unlike the `statsmodels`  python package, `pyPLNmodels` manage to infer correlation between variables and perform an adequate Principal Component Analysis to count data (`PlnPCA`).
 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
 The API for `Gala` was